sdsc-hpc-training-org/hpc-training-2022/week03_jobsub_datamgmt/README.md

 ## Topic 3.1: Basic Concepts: Data Management  <a name="topic1"></a>
 **Presented By:** [Mahidhar Tatineni, SDSC](https://www.sdsc.edu/research/researcher_spotlight/tatineni_mahidhar.html) ( mahidhar  .at.  sdsc.edu )

+**Description:** This training session presents details about how to manage your data on the Expanse file system, incuding descriptions of how to use the Lustre, local scratch, and home file systems.
+In addition, we cover the bascis of using the Globus data mover file transfer system.

 ### READING AND PRESENTATIONS:
 * **Lecture material:**
    * Presentation Slides: https://github.com/sdsc-hpc-training-org/hpc-training-2022/blob/main/week03_jobsub_datamgmt/DataManagement_HPCTraining_2022.pdf